jyarguelles23/lider-challenge-backend/README.md

 ## In the project directory, you can run:
 The command   mvn clean install <br />
-Then for build the docker image run the command ## docker build -t lider-challenge-springboot . <br />
+Then for build the docker image run the command  <strong> docker build -t lider-challenge-springboot .</strong> <br />
-Last for running the docker image with the data base run the command ## docker run -it 8080:8080 --network=host lider-challenge-springboot <br />
+Running the docker image with the data base run the command docker run -it 8080:8080 --network=host lider-challenge-springboot <br />
 Test url localhost:8080/product/api <br />